treeverse/lakeFS/docs/understand/roadmap.md

 ### Repo linking
 The ability to explicitly depend on data residing in another repository.
 While it is possible to state these cross links by sticking them in the report’s commit metadata, we think a more explicit and structured approach would be valuable.
 Stating our dependencies in something that resembles a [pom.xml](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#:~:text=A%20Project%20Object%20Model%20or,default%20values%20for%20most%20projects.) or [go.mod](https://github.com/golang/go/wiki/Modules#gomod) file would allow us to support better CI and CD integrations that ensure reproducibility without vendoring or copying data.

-### Webhook Support
-Being able to have pre-defined code execute before a commit or merge operation - potentially preventing that action from taking place.
-This allows lakeFS users to codify best practices (format and schema enforcement before merging to main) as well as run tools such as [Great Expectations](https://greatexpectations.io/) or [Monte Carlo](https://www.montecarlodata.com/) **before** data ever reaches consumers.

 ### Protected Branches
 A way to ensure certain branches (i.e. main) are only merged to, and are not being directly written to.
 In combination with [Webhook Support](#webhook-support) (see above), this allows users to provide a set of quality guarantees about a given branch (i.e., reading from main ensures schema never breaks and all partitions are complete and tested)

+## Use Case: Continuous Deployment

+### Native Metastore Integration

+Create a robust connection between a Hive Metastore and lakeFS.
+Ideally, metastore representations of tables managed in lakeFS should be versioned in the same way.

+This will allow users to move across different branches or commits for both data and metadata, so that querying from a certain commit will always produce the same results.

+Additionally, for CD use cases, it will allow a merge operation to introduce Hive table changes (schema evolution, partition addition/removal) atomically alongside the change to the data itself - as well as track those changes with the same set of commits - a lakeFS diff will show both metadata and data changes.

+### Webhooks: merged/committed snapshot

+Currently, pre-merge hooks run before a merged view is even available (and before conflicts are detected).
+Ideally, pre-merge should actually run after the logical merge operation has completed: the hook should be handed a commit to run on, otherwise modeling data validation tests is very hard.
+Once all hooks pass, the branch is then moved to point at the new merge commit, completing the operation.

+This change will also allow running hooks without holding a branch lock, moving to an optimistic concurrency model.
+This is required in order to support long running operations such as Spark jobs, table scans, etc.

 ### Webhook Support integration: Metastore registration
 Using webhooks, we can automatically register or update collections in a Hive/Glue metastore, using [Symlink Generation](../integrations/glue_hive_metastore.md#create-symlink), this will also allow systems that don’t natively integrate with lakeFS to consume data produced using lakeFS.

-### Webhook Support integration: Metadata validation
-Provide a basic wrapper around something like [pyArrow](https://pypi.org/project/pyarrow/) that validates Parquet or ORC files for common schema problems such as backwards incompatibility.

-## Use Case: Continuous Deployment

-### Airflow Operators
-Provide a set of reusable building blocks for Airflow that can create branches, commit and merge.
-The idea here is to enhance existing pipelines that, for example, run a series of Spark jobs, with an easy way to create a lakeFS branch before starting, passing that branch as a parameter to all Spark jobs, and upon successful execution, commit and merge their output to main.

-[Track and discuss on GitHub](https://github.com/treeverse/lakeFS/issues/1771){: target="_blank" class="btn" }

-### Webhook Support integration: Data Quality testing
-Provide a webhook around a tool such as [Great Expectations](https://greatexpectations.io/) that runs data quality tests before merging into a main branch.

 ### Webhook Alerting
 Support integration into existing alerting systems that trigger in the event a webhook returns a failure.
 This is useful for example when a data quality test fails, so new data is not merged into main due to a quality issue, so will alert the owning team.